goalkeepers

 - coping with pressure,

-Professional coaching for goalkeepers
+Professional coaching staff for goalkeepers

-Our coaching staff responsible for the development of goalkeepers are former or current goalkeepers who understand the needs and challenges of this key position on the team.
-With their experience and passion for field hockey, they are able to effectively support young players in improving their technical, mental and tactical skills.
+Our coaching staff responsible for the development of goalkeepers are former or current goalkeepers who perfectly understand the needs and challenges of this key position in the team.

-Feel free to choose one of our camps and work together to develop your skills!
+We invite you to choose one of our camps and work together to develop your skills!
 See you on the ice!

 Patrick Spesny